Simonetry/Simonetry/README.md

  <hr><b>PT boundaries:</b>
   <p>DNC | H+C friendly | Does not RP
-<br>NO NSFW topics if below 18 | No serious flirting
+<br>NO NSFW topics if below 18 - will block | No serious flirting
   <p>Interact first to engage into a convo (Warning for yap)<br>FF to friend if we chatted/will chat again :D
 </div>